Public Benefits Planning

 Among changes to consider is a special needs trust.
 Standard support trusts that provide for support, maintenance, health, or education are not special needs trusts and no not work properly for a beneficiary receiving benefits and may endanger those benefits.
 A properly drafted special needs trust will not jeopardize or interfere with the beneficiary’s public benefits.

-We can help you analyze whether you may be eligible for benefits, advise you of possible strategies in the event you wish to plan ahead for an eventual application, assist with the application process itself, and ensure your overall estate plan makes sense in light of all of your circumstances.
+Bogutz & Gordon, PC can help you analyze whether you may be eligible for benefits, advise you of possible strategies in the event you wish to plan ahead for an eventual application, assist with the application process itself, and ensure your overall estate plan makes sense in light of all of your circumstances.
+Call us at 520-321-9700 or contact us through our website.